neuroccm/neuroccm.github.io/academics.md

 # Medical Education – [torontocriticalcare.org](http://torontocriticalcare.org) - Sr Resident and Fellow education in the intensive care unit at University of Toronto

-Based on positive reception and uptake by users at Western and the increasing utilization of mobile devices for content consumption in medical education (and life in general!), I developed the Educational portal for the Interdepartmental Division of Critical Care at the University of Toronto.
+Based on positive reception and uptake by users at Western and the increasing utilization of mobile devices for content consumption in medical education (and life in general!), we developed the Educational portal for the Interdepartmental Division of Critical Care at the University of Toronto.
 This website is being used for ICU Sr residents and clinical fellows for educational use and organization by the program.

 # Future Directions

+Areas of interest:

+* Stroke and quality of care/improvement in stroke pathways; specifically peri-tPA and EVT and how they interact with critical care systems.
+* *status epileptius*, refractory SE, NORSE
+* Delirium in the ICU, EEG to study mechanisms of delirium in the ICU, including occult seizure activity.
-I am interested in the interface between computational solutions and medical challenges in caring for acute medically-ill and critically-ill patients.
-If you are a Principle Investigator with a computational focus and seek a clinical partner to work on such initiatives please do not hesitate to contact me.
+* Interface between computational solutions and medical challenges in caring for acute medically-ill and critically-ill patients.
+My specific interest, based on my PhD work, is time-series analysis and utilizing both linear and nonlinear tools to analyze physiologic signals for classifying and predicting disease processes.

+If you are a Principle Investigator and seek collaboration please do not hesitate to contact me.

 [ecriticalcare]:http://ecriticalcare.org
 [extubate]:http://extubate.ecriticalcare.org